School of Environment and Sustainability at Western Colorado University

 Coverdell Fellows can choose a concentration from among three tracks: Global Sustainability; Integrative & Public Land Management; or Sustainable & Resilient Communities.
 Western’s MEM program presents a hybrid-learning environment for full-residency students, rooted in the extended learning opportunities in the Colorado Rocky Mountains, combined with a low-residency option for environmental professionals already immersed in their field and work.

 Benefits for Coverdell Fellows

 |Tuition/fees for Complete Program||Value of Coverdell Fellowship||Net cost *|

 Where the cost savings value of the Coverdell Fellowship comes from

-The fellowships range from $2,500-$5,000 per academic year.
-Two fellowships also include free campus housing for a $7,560 benefit.
-During the second year, Fellows can also apply to be RA's which has a $500 stipend per month and free room and board.
+The fellowships are $5,000 per academic year.
+Two Coverdell fellowships also include free campus housing for an additional $7,560 benefit.
+During the second year, all residential fellows can also apply to be RA's for the campus apartments which has a $500 stipend per month and free room and board.

 Fellowships awarded per year (average)